 “I want that,” he said, pointing to one of the sticks my son held in his hand.

 “Here,” my son replied, handing him the shorter stick.

-The boy didn’t relent, and pressed for the longer stick.
+Even then, the boy didn’t relent, insisting he have the longer stick.
 At that point, I did something I knew I shouldn’t have done: I stepped in.

 “Actually, that’s his stick,” I told the boy.
 “Maybe you can find another one to play with.”

 I regretted stepping in right away, especially when I knew the benefits of letting kids resolve their own social conflicts.
 But as a parent, my heart stung at the thought of an older child demanding something from my little guy.

 How to teach your child to be assertive